yanfalcao/ReceptIa/README.md

 The app sends to the AI, information about ingredients that you are allergic to, intolerant of, or dislike.
 Being inclusive of all the users.

+## Features

+:heavy_check_mark: Login with Google.

+:heavy_check_mark: Create recipes using ChatGPT API.

+:heavy_check_mark: Details of your recipes.

+:heavy_check_mark: Historic of your recipes with filters.

+:heavy_check_mark: Favorite your recipes.